Get started with Loose Watercolor Landscapes

 The Paint:

 I use a limited palette of Sennelier watercolor paint.
 In other words, I only use a few colors.
 My spring and summer palette is Cobalt Blue, French Ultramarine Blue, Prussian Blue, and Cadmium Yellow Light.
-I prefer more earthy colors such as Seoia and blues for winter landscapes.
-As you start in watercolor, I advise limiting your palette to five or six colors maximum.
+I prefer more earthy shades, such as Sepia and blues, for winter landscapes.
+As you start with watercolor, I advise limiting your palette to five or six colors at most.
 Why use a limited palette?
 I recommend using just a few colors for two reasons:

 Watercolor paint is often available in two forms: tubes and pans.
 Pans are small dried blocks of paint that are reactivated with a wet brush.
 I prefer to use tubes, but everyone has their own preference.
 I mostly use pure, unmixed paint for my paintings.
 Other people prefer to mix colors.
 Your choices about how to use color help to define your art style.